 In the ClassroomUse the materials found on Extreme Event as a hands-on lesson in problem-solving, short and long term planning, and building community.
 Use an online tool such as Interactive Three Circle Venn Diagram, reviewed here, to compare and contrast different strategies needed to solve problems in different crisis situations.
 Challenge students to create a brochure or newsletter sharing their findings.
 Are you integrating technology in your class?
 Instead of the traditional paper brochure, enhance student learning by using Marq, reviewed here, or if you are more experienced use Sway, reviewed here, and create a newsletter.
 If you complete this activity with different classes, share results from the different games as part of your discussions on your problem-solving decisions.

 Grades6 to 12

 In the ClassroomDiscover the many ready-to-go free lesson ideas to include with classroom discussions of propaganda and persuasive advertising techniques.
 Share the Learn section with students as part of a flipped lesson, then have students provide examples of propaganda they find on TV or the Internet.
-Ask students to find advertising demonstrating two opposing points of view, then, with younger or less technically experienced students, use an online tool such as Interactive Two Circle Venn Diagram, reviewed here, to compare and contrast information found.
-With older or more technically experienced students, use a tool such as XMind, reviewed here, to create a chart or mind map to make the comparison.
+Ask students to find advertising demonstrating two opposing points of view, then, with younger or less technically experienced students, use an online tool such as Interactive Two Circle Venn Diagram, reviewed here to compare and contrast information found.
+With older or more technically experienced students, use a tool such as Whimsical Mind Maps, reviewed here to create charts or a mind map to make the comparison.